videa-tv/api-guidelines/Guidelines.md

 Services MAY opt for a "Major" only version scheme in which case the ".0" is implied and all other rules in this section apply.
 Two options for specifying the version of a REST API request are supported:
 - Embedded in the path of the request URL, at the end of the service root: `https://api.contoso.com/v1.0/products/users`
-- As a query string parameter of the URL: `https://api.contoso.com/products/users?api-version=1.0`

 Guidance for choosing between the two options is as follows: